-3. Eat non-gassy foods.
 Your intestines will tell you what they like and what they don’t.
-Common gas-producing foods include cabbage, broccoli, cauliflower, Brussels sprouts, beans, green peppers, and carbonated beverages.
+Common foods that produce gas and bloating during pregnancy include cabbage, broccoli, cauliflower, Brussels sprouts, beans, green peppers and carbonated beverages.

-4. Avoid fried and greasy foods.
-High-fat foods can also contribute to your bloated feeling because they are very hard to digest, and stay in your intestines a long time.
+High-fat foods can also contribute to your bloated feeling because they are very hard to digest, and stay in your intestines for a long time.